Learning With Grace

 • Calendar

 We do not provide testing or diagnoses at this time.
 The educational therapist that will be working with us does offer the Woodcock-Johnson testing at a separate fee.
-We are not requiring specific testing to be done before enrolling, however, we highly recommend making sure exactly what the student struggles with so that our tutors with the parents can make the best learning plan for the student.
+We are not requiring specific testing to be done before enrolling, however, we highly recommend making sure the student's struggles are clearly understood and discussed so that our tutors can work with the parents to make the best learning plan for the student.

-Our model is to teach to learn not merely for grades, however grades are optional and varies from class to class and tutors.
-Please refer to your tutor about it when enrolling for each class,
+Our model is to teach to learn not merely for grades, however grades are optional and vary from class to class and tutors.
+Please speak to your tutor about it when enrolling for each class,

 How many classes should I choose for my students?